alexmak001/BTC-vs-Scikit-Learn/README.md

 # task-1

 Objectives:

 Find 10 datasets

 For each data set:

-  Create three different models using Brainome (DT, RF, NN)
+  Create three different models using Brainome (DT, RF, NN), without and with -rank flag

-    Create 7 more models with sk learn (MLP classifier, SVM, K-Nearest Neighbor, DT) DT
+    Create 7 more models with sk learn

+      Decision Tree
       MLP Classifier
       Random Forest
       Extra Trees Classifier
-      SGD Classifier
+      SGD Linear Classifier
       Gaussian Naive Bayes
-      SVM

-For each model:
-Create a function to calculate accuracy on held out data and how long it took to train
+      Support Vector Machine

+Approach:
+First, I would do some exploratory data analysis and then build my baseline models with sci kit learn.
+After, I would use measurements and ranking from BTC to further improve my baseline models.
+Attribute ranking was the most useful for improving accuracy of the baseline models.
+Only after that would I create the model with the Brainome tool.

 Datasets:
 Spotify Music Preference